Romance Philology (advanced)

 Teaching methods

 The course consists of 30 lectures of 2 hours each.
-Lectures rely on e-learning material (images of manuscripts, maps, addresses of online dictionaries and databases) uploaded on the myAriel website of the course.
-The lectures offer an integrated presentation of all the topics described above, which is not just an explanation of the bibliography; attendance is strongly recommended.
+Lectures rely also on e-learning material (texts, images of manuscripts, maps, addresses of online dictionaries and databases) uploaded on the MyAriel website of the course.
+The lectures offer an integrated presentation of all the topics described above: for this reason, attendance is strongly recommended.

 Teaching Resources